bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/navbar.md

 `BNavbar` supports the standard Bootstrap v5 available background color variants.
 Set the `variant` prop to one of the following values to change the background color: primary, secondary, success, info, warning, danger, dark, light, or any of the \*-subtle variants.

-If the `variant` property is set, it may be necessary to control the text color so that it contrasts with the variant irrespective of the theme.
-This can be done by use the `v-b-color-mode` directive or the `data-bs-theme` attribute.
+If the `variant` prop is set, it may be necessary to control the text color so that it contrasts with the variant irrespective of the theme.
+This can be done by use the `v-b-color-mode` directive or `useColorMode` composable

 An example using `v-b-colorMode`.
 Form more information see the [BColorMode directive](/docs/directives/BColorMode).